faucetsdn/daq/docs/developing.md

 ## Integration Testing

-In order to guarintee the integrety of the DAQ framework itself, a suite of _integration tests_ is used that encompasses the core python code as well as general execution of the main test modules.
+In order to guarantee the integrity of the DAQ framework itself, a suite of _integration tests_ is used that encompasses the core python code as well as general execution of the main test modules.
 This is different than the _device tests_ which are run against a target device.
 The main purpose of the integration is to catch